bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/missing_name_after_dot_operator.md

 SyntaxError: missing name after . operator
 ==========================================

-The JavaScript exception “missing name after . operator” occurs when there is a problem with how the dot operator (`.`) is used for [property access](../operators/property_accessors).
+The JavaScript exception "missing name after . operator” occurs when there is a problem with how the dot operator (`.`) is used for [property access](../operators/property_accessors).

 Message
 -------